-Moving a non-numeric value such as "A234" to the key without using the \$XFD ALPHA directive would
+Moving a non-numeric value like "A234" to the key without using the \$XFD ALPHA directive would be rejected by the database.

-Let's establish that the KEY IS code-key has been specified and we have the following record definition.
-CODE-NUM is a numeric value and is the key field here, since group items are disregarded in the database.
+Assume the KEY IS code-key has been specified and we have the following record definition.
+CODE-NUM is a numeric value and since group items are disregarded in the database, it is the key field,.